Keyboard shortcuts

 • Byte: When you put 8 bits together in a row, it’s called a “byte.”

 Think of it like LEGO bricks.
 One tiny bit is like a single stud.
-When you snap 8 of them together, you have a bigger brick (a byte) that can start to represent something useful, like a letter of the alphabet or a color.
+When you snap 8 of them together, you have a bigger brick (a byte) that can start to represent something useful.

 Everything is a Number